taetscher/ICARUS/README.md

 To access the twitter API, set up an account with the [twitter developer platform](https://developer.twitter.com/) and follow their instructions.

 #### Google Street View API Access
 To use the Google Street View API, set up an account with the [Google developer platform](https://developers.google.com/streetview/?hl=de).
+This is not needed to run ICARUS, i just used Streetview to check the viability of what I did along the way.

 #### Training ICARUS